A new Gaia census of OB associations within 1 kpc: Galactic structure

 \subsection{The other superclouds}

-\begin{itemize} \item \textbf{Malpolon Cloud:} Only Cam OB2 appears as a full constituent of the supercloud, whilst the other nearby OB associations rather sit at the edges, with Gem OB3 acting as the junction confirmed here. \item \textbf{Natrix Cloud:} Likewise, only Cep OB3 is fully located within the supercloud, consistent with its high number of O-type stars and its very young age.
-As mentioned by \citet{Kormann2025}, the feedback from high-mass stars could shear off individual clouds \citep{Zari2023,PantaleoniGonzalez2025}: consequently, OB associations bridging the Natrix Cloud and Malpolon Cloud such as Gem OB3 and Ori OB3 may have played that role in the past. \item \textbf{Vela Ridge Cloud:} The three Vela OB associations (Vela OB3, Vela OB4 and Vela OB6) occupy the centre of the largest cloud.
+\begin{itemize} \item \textbf{Malpolon Cloud:} Only Cam OB1 (and Cam OB2b, to a lesser extent) shares its 3D position with this supercloud, although Gem OB3 acts as bridges between Malpolon and Natrix. \item \textbf{Natrix Cloud:} The Cepheus OB associations are fully located into this cloud, which would be consistent with their young ages ($<$ 15 Myr) estimated in this study.
+While we could not determine as accurately the age of Mon OB1, it is also known as a very young association ($<$ 10 Myr, e.g. \citealt{Lim2022}) and contains many members in the Natrix Cloud.
+As for Gem OB3, \citet{Kormann2026} mentioned that the feedback from high-mass stars could shear off individual clouds \citep{Zari2023,PantaleoniGonzalez2025}: consequently, and as it bridges the Natrix Cloud and Malpolon Cloud, it could be an older association which has played this role in the past. \item \textbf{Vela Ridge Cloud:} The three Vela OB associations (Vela OB3, Vela OB4 and Vela OB6) occupy the centre of the largest cloud.
 However, only Vela OB6 appears as very young from all the different age estimation methods of this paper, while this region is a well-known complex associated to the supershell GSH 238+00+09 \citep{Heiles1998}.
-Elsewhere, only Sco OB6 is likely connected to the supercloud, but \citet{Kormann2025} mentioned that the Vela Ridge Cloud could be an extension of the SSE rather than an independent supercloud, and its components on the upper-right part of Fig. \ref{Map_Superclouds} a part of the Split instead. \item \textbf{SSE:} Fig. \ref{YZ_Superclouds} confirms the likely connection of Cir OB2 and Ara OB1 with this supercloud, contrary to Cir OB3 and Cir OB4.
-This would be consistent with the relatively young age of Cir OB2 and Ara OB1 suggested by their maximum age (i.e; 25--30 Myr), although only the kinematic age derived in the $l$ direction for Cir OB2, 18.4 $\pm$ 0.1 Myr, is consistent with this picture). \citet{Kormann2025} identified this supercloud as an extension of the spur of the Carina-Sagittarius arm discovered by \citet{Kuhn2021}, which is itself traced by OB stars \citep{PantaleoniGonzalez2025}.
-It is therefore natural that the SSE is also traced by OB stars, as it encompasses the Circinus complex \citep{Kerr2023,Kerr2025}. \end{itemize}
+Elsewhere, only the 3D position of Sco OB5 coincides with the supercloud, but \citet{Kormann2026} mentioned that the Vela Ridge Cloud could be an extension of the SSE rather than an independent supercloud, and its components on the upper-right part of Fig. \ref{Map_Superclouds} a part of the Split instead. \item \textbf{SSE:} Fig. \ref{YZ_Superclouds} confirms that Cir OB2, Cir OB3b and Ara OB1 share their 3D position with this superclouds, contrary to Cir OB3a and Cir OB4 which are located at their edges.
+Cir OB2 and Cir OB3a have kinematic ages consistent with being $<$ 20 Myr whilst Cir OB2 and Ara OB1 have maximum isochronal ages younger than 30 Myr, but the disagreement between their kinematic and maximum isochronal ages suggest that a more thorough kinematical analysis required to confirm their connection with the supercloud.
+Still, since \citet{Kormann2026} identified this supercloud as an extension of the spur of the Carina-Sagittarius arm discovered by \citet{Kuhn2021}, which is itself traced by OB stars \citep{PantaleoniGonzalez2025}, it is expected that the SSE is also traced by OB stars, as it encompasses the Circinus complex \citep{Kerr2023,Kerr2025}. \end{itemize}